USING IRONWORD

 TextRun boldText = new TextRun("Bold example sentence.", boldStyle);

-// Add the text
+// Add the styled text to the paragraph

 newParagraph.AddTextRun(introText);